-Ridicule and rejection often takes its toll over the years, resulting in not only a pervasive blue mood, but also an element of paranoia in the mind of the “Aspie.”
+Ridicule and rejection often takes its toll over the years, resulting in not only a pervasive blue mood, but also an element of paranoia in the mind of the autistic individual.
 In other words, he or she is so used to being mistreated (emotionally and/or verbally) that he or she comes to expect it.
-Being highly suspicious of others, preparing for an attack of some kind, and jumping to defensiveness very quickly is not uncommon in adults on the autism spectrum.
-In addition, it is not uncommon for the “blue” Aspie to use drugs or alcohol to try to relieve his or her despondency and other unpleasant emotions.

 Oftentimes, autistic adults’ paranoid tendencies result in a self-fulfilling prophecy.
 In other words, their “expectation of ridicule and rejection” leads them to say or do something that provokes the very negative response from the other person that they so dread.
-For example, in anticipation of a critical comment, the Aspie may deliver one first, inciting the other person to return the criticism.
-This, in turn, convinces the Aspie that others and indeed “out to get” him or her.
+For example, in anticipation of a critical comment, the person with ASD may deliver one first, inciting the other person to return the criticism.
+This, in turn, convinces the person that others and indeed “out to get” him or her.

-Unfortunately, many people with Asperger’s not only had to endure various forms of social stress throughout the school years, they now experience much of the same at their place of employment.
-Many have reported bullying in the workplace.
+Unfortunately, many people with ASD not only had to endure various forms of social stress throughout the school years, they now experience much of the same at home and at their place of employment.
+Many have reported bullying both at home and in the workplace.

-As adults, Aspies with a blue mood experience little joy in their lives.
+As adults, people with a blue mood experience little joy in their lives.
 They tend to take life too seriously, and to take other’s comments and behavior too personally.
-In fact, many Asperger’s adults that I have worked with are unable to remember a time when you felt happy, enthusiastic, or motivated.
+In fact, many adults on the spectrum that I have worked with are unable to remember a time when you felt happy, enthusiastic, or motivated.
 They often report feeling as though they have been in a one-down-position their entire life.